Mightybaac/randomized-chicken-daily-diet/README.md

----
-# Chicken Daily Diet Generator
+# Chicken Diet Generator

-This Python program generates a randomized daily diet for chickens using store-bought food items.
-The diet is designed to meet the required nutritional values while considering the available food options and their nutritional content.
+This program generates a random chicken diet based on predefined food options and nutritional requirements.
+It calculates the weight of each food group to meet the specified protein, carbohydrate, fat, and vitamin requirements.

 ## Requirements